Water Charges and Services

 Wongarbon/Ballimore - Water supply services area (PDF 449.4KB)

 water connection, backflow prevention and pricing policy

-Council's Water Connection, Backflow Prevention and Pricing Policy (PDF 2.8MB)deals with water connections from Council's water reticulation network supplying drinking water onto the property of the water supply customer.
+Council's Water Supply Services Policy (PDF 1.7MB) deals with water connections from Council's water reticulation network supplying drinking water onto the property of the water supply customer.
 The policy also includes information on water meters, fire services, backflow prevention, water theft, technical administration, pricing and charges.